Solomon Islands

 Solomon Islands National Scabies Baseline Prevalence Survey

-In Solomon Islands, in collaboration with the Ministry of Health and WHO, over 9,000 people of all ages were examined across the provinces as part of the first ever national scabies baseline prevalence survey.
+In 2021, WSP collaborated with Solomon Islands MHMS and WHO, to survey over 9,000 people of all ages as part of the first ever national scabies prevalence survey.
 A two-stage random cluster-sample methodology was used, randomly selecting villages or urban areas followed by a random selection of households.

 Nine teams, including a nurse, a skin examiner, a driver and a local guide, trekked through jungles and travelled hours in boats to reach communities all over the country.
 The survey was positively received by communities, especially as the teams provided treatment to residents with scabies in very remote areas.
 Communities in the highlands of one province expressed gratitude for being selected to be part of the survey as the community rarely gets the opportunity to participate in health programs, highlighting the challenges with access to health care.